Guest

 Documentation Organization

-This section describes the Cisco IOS XE documentation set, how it is organized, and how to access the documentation on Cisco.com.
-Included are lists of configuration guides, command references, and supplementary references and resources that make up the documentation sets.
-The following topics are included:
+This section describes the Cisco IOS XE documentation set, how it is organized, and how to access it on Cisco.com.
+Listed are configuration guides, command references, and supplementary references and resources that comprise the documentation set.

 Cisco IOS XE Documentation Set

-Cisco IOS XE documentation consists of the following:
+The Cisco IOS XE documentation set consists of the following:

-Release notes and caveats provide information about platform, technology, and feature support for a release and describe severity 1 (catastrophic), severity 2 (severe), and severity 3 (moderate) defects in released Cisco IOS XE Software code.
-Review release notes before other documents to learn whether or not updates have been made to a feature.
+•Release notes and caveats provide information about platform, technology, and feature support for a release and describe severity 1 (catastrophic), severity 2 (severe), and severity 3 (moderate) defects in released Cisco IOS XE software.
+Review release notes before other documents to learn whether updates have been made to a feature.

-Configuration guides—Compilations of documents that provide informational and task-oriented descriptions of Cisco IOS XE features.
+–Configuration guides—Compilations of documents that provide conceptual and task-oriented descriptions of Cisco IOS XE features.

-Command references—Compilations of command pages that provide detailed information about the commands used in the Cisco IOS XE features and processes that make up the related configuration guides.
+–Command references—Alphabetical compilations of command pages that provide detailed information about the commands used in the Cisco IOS XE features and the processes that comprise the related configuration guides.
 For each technology, there is a single command reference that covers all Cisco IOS XE releases and that is updated at each standard release.

 Cisco IOS XE Documentation on Cisco.com